Skip to content

-A project graph is used to reflect the source code in your repository and all the external dependencies that arenโ€™t authored in your repository, such as Webpack, React, Angular, and so forth.
+A project graph is used to reflect the source code in your repository and all the external dependencies that aren't authored in your repository, such as Webpack, React, Angular, and so forth.

 project-graph

-With Nx, nodes in the project graph are defined in project.json files.
-You can manually define dependencies between the nodes, but you donโ€™t have to do it very often.
-Nx analyzes filesโ€™ source code, your installed dependencies, TypeScript files, and others figuring out these dependencies for you.
+Nx analyzes your file system to detect projects.
+Projects are identified by the presence of a package.json file or project.json file.
+Projects identification can also be customized through plugins.
+You can manually define dependencies between the project nodes, but you don't have to do it very often.
+Nx analyzes files' source code, your installed dependencies, TypeScript files, and others figuring out these dependencies for you.
 Nx also stores the cached project graph, so it only reanalyzes the files you have changed.

 project-graph-updated